Mustafa-Kanchwala-704/My-First-Repo/README.md

 # My-First-Repo
-This repo is a practice repo for how to create repository inyour git profile ...<br><hr>
+This repo is a practice repo for how to create repository in your git profile ...<br><hr>
 <B> Author</B>:-Mustafa Tejun Kanchwala <br><br>